etamu-class/assg00/README.md

 the repository url, so that you can have write access to push back your work to your GitHub repository.

-TODO: determine the best procedure to clone repository into a remote container.

 ## Check that Initial Project Files Compile and Run Tests

 Before starting to implement the assignment tasks, confirm that your starting code is compiling and running.
 From your VSCode Dev Container, open the `assg00` folder if it is not currently open.
-Then perform a `make clean / make all / make tests`.
+Then perform a `make clean / make all / make unit-tests`.
 You can use VSCode command palette to perform the `Run Task` command, and select these tasks from the command palette.
 Keyboard shortcuts should already be assigned to these common tasks, so you could do them as follows